 Students should pay particular attention to ensure that all required documents are attached to the application form and that the application form is accompanied by the prescribed application fee.

 Each application form must be completed and submitted together with supporting documents.
-All application is subjected to the University's approval.
+The application process generally takes up to 1 month and includes the following stages